Tenterden & District Museum makes local history accessible to everyone.

 If you would rather browse, there are twelve large wallboards.
 Ten of the wallboards focus no local events from each decade and feature sport, the High Street, and Royal visits.
 The other two wallboards document WWI and WWII.

 Situated in a quiet car park 25 yards from the pretty tree lined High Street.
 The museum enjoys a convenient position near the town's cafes and boutique shops, bordering two large car parks, one of which has toilets and a summertime coach park, all close to the Kent & East Sussex Railway.

 The Tenterden & District Museum is run entirely by volunteers and is self-funding and the £2 entrance charge (free for under 18s) goes towards the care of the collection.

 Museum shop, small gifts to remind you of your visit to Tenterden

-Open every day from Good Friday or first Friday in April (whichever is earlier) to first weekend in October
+Open every day from Good Friday or 1st April (whichever is earlier) to first weekend in October including Bank Holidays

 Easter to end June 1.30pm to 4.30pm